ARidwanW/Bootcamp-SE-FMLX/Week-1/Day-2/README.md

          }
          ```

-      * if you want to add two or limited numbers with same data type, but optionally u can add different data type, you can use overloading:
+      * if you want to add two or limited numbers with same data type, but optionally u can add different data type, you can use overloading (overloading is same method name but different parameter):

          ```
          public int Add(int a, int b)